siamalrafi/university-management/README.md

 # university-management-typescript

-NEXT: 14-1: Handle Not Found Route
+NEXT: 14-6: What is searching and filtering

 - problem: pick.ts